 Information for faculty preparing to teach tutorial is located on the Dean's office intranet (login required).

 History of the Tutorial

-Tutorials present an opportunity for experimentation for those interested in developing an interdisciplinary course, and faculty members who have taught shared-theme Tutorials report benefitting from scholarly exchange.
-New Tutorial instructors also have welcomed the mentoring that collaborative teaching provides.
+Tutorials present an opportunity for experimentation for those interested in developing an interdisciplinary course, and faculty members who have taught shared-theme Tutorials report benefiting from scholarly exchange.
+New tutorial instructors also have welcomed the mentoring that collaborative teaching provides.

-- Human Rights and Human Dignity (POL / SOC)
+- Human Rights and Human Dignity (political science and sociology)